kelseymok/fermentation-station/recipes/kimchi.md

 # Kimchi

-The base recipe is from [Kitchn](https://www.thekitchn.com/how-to-make-easy-kimchi-at-home-189390) and I tend to vary the ingredients based on what's available.
-The following will fill a 1.5L glass jar.
+The base recipe adopted from [Maangchi's Traditional Kimchi](https://www.maangchi.com/recipe/tongbaechu-kimchi) to be vegan.